asyinka/asyinka/README.md

 - 👋 Hi, I’m @asyinka
 - 👀 I’m interested in coding and doing research.
-- $$ A cryptocurrency and De-Fi enthusiast. #buidl
+- $$ A cryptocurrency and De-Fi enthusiast.
+- %% Learnt C.S.S, HTML and JavaScript.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on web design projects
+- 💞️ looking to collaborate and intern on web design projects
 - 📫 How to reach me?
 See profile

 # This is my page